Internationalisation

 Exchange and International Days are the festival’s networking platform, bringing together performing arts professionals from around the world to engage with Danish performing arts.
 In our invitation efforts, we focus on strong buyers who are introduced to the festival’s performances, artist pitches, and tour-ready productions.

 OFF Stage is an international platform for exchange, innovation, and professional development in performing arts criticism.
-The initiative is developed in collaboration with Springback Magazine (UK) and Bastard (DK & NO).
+OFF Stage is developed by CPH STAGE in collaboration with Springback (springback.org) and Bastard (bastard.blog).
+The initiative is supported by the Nordisk Kulturfond.

 The programme promotes networking skills and professional development by connecting artists and producers early in their international careers with more established professionals.